 Therefore, we first focus on identifying the key cognitive abilities that animals use when forming and maintaining social relationships.
-We review whether we have empirical evidence demonstrating that individual variation in these abilities is linked to individual variation in social relationships.
+We review whether we have empirical evidence demonstrating that individual variation in these abilities is linked to individual variation in social relationships (Table 1).
 We then address whether the links between cognition and social relationships are bi-directional, such that individual variation in cognition both influences and is influenced by individual variation in social relationships.
+We emphasise that to fully understand the relationship between sociality and cognition, an increased focus on intra-specific studies is necessary.
+We propose social network analysis as a promising tool to quantify the causal bi-directional relationships between cognition and social relationships.

 2. THE ROLE OF COGNITIVE ABILITIES IN SOCIAL RELATIONSHIPS